 I guess you by now understand why we mapped these AS-A-SERVICE models as we did.
 Indeed, a resource-centric business model is a monitization of a service-offering, i.e., a focus on the Delivery department, while a network-centric business model exploits a company’s ability to pro-actively build lasting relationships, i.e., pointing to Success.

 ELEMENTAL BUSINESS MODELS

-We assume these four business models are elemental.
-Meaning, there are in our opinion no other business models then these four.
+We found that it is possible to describe any business model through the lens of the Business Model Matrix™.
 That’s why we refer to these four business models as the Elemental Business Models™.
-The figure below gives you a clockwise overview of the four Elemental Business Models™, their leverage and some of their traits.
+The figure below gives you a clockwise overview of the four models, their leverage and some of their traits.